Rules and Regulations

-There is to be no parking at any time in the rotary in front of the clubhouse; this includes winter months when the course could be closed.
+No parking is allowed at any time in the rotary in front of the clubhouse.
+This includes winter months when the course could be closed.
 This area must be kept clear for emergency vehicles and/or vendor deliveries.

 Mobile devices may be carried for GPS and emergencies only.
-They must be set to silent so as not to disturb other golfers.
+These devices must be set to silent so as not to disturb other golfers.

 All unauthorized persons or rules infractions will be reported to the Board of Directors, Director of Golf or Clubhouse Manager.